Available Coronavirus Testing

 COVID-19 Testing Locations

 You can receive a COVID-19 test at any of our UM Urgent Care locations.
+Walk-ins are welcome, or save yourself some time and check-in online.

 UM Urgent Care centers focus on patient safety and comfort.
 Patients with any potential COVID-19 related symptoms are taken to a private suite upon arrival.
 Mandatory masking and social distancing measures are strictly followed.